zjandu/PawGuard/README.md

 # 🐾 PawGuard

+> A blogger I followed had a cat she loved dearly.
+One day the cat wandered off
+> while playing outside.
+Her GPS tracker couldn't update fast enough.
+> By the time she found her, it was too late.
+>
+> She and thousands of her followers were devastated.
+I was too.
+>
+> This happens more than it should.
+PawGuard is my attempt to make it
+> happen less — even if just a little.

 **AI-powered pet safety monitoring.
 Turns any GPS tracker into a proactive guardian.**

 > *Built because a beautiful cat was lost to poisoning while its tracker silently reported coordinates no one was watching.
 PawGuard watches — so you don't have to stare at an app.*